fuzzygroup/blog/_posts/2019-11-01-running-a-team-retrospective-meeting.md

 ## Conclusion

 I've now done this twice with Dave Sifry and both times it turned the normal process of a retrospective from something painful, lengthy and annoying into a less than hour meeting with a detailed, useful takeaway -- the spreadsheet.
-Any process that makes meetings better, imho, is awesome.
+While in previous career incarnations, I have been dubbed "The Antiprocess", any process that makes meetings better, imho, is beyond awesome.
+Thank you Dave!